openalpr/openalpr_hotlist_import/readme.md

 The skip_list will ignore any plate numbers on that list.

-To find the Alert List ID, first create the Alert List in the OpenALPR Web UI, then open the "Network Console" tab in the web tools.
-Each time you click on an alert list, the URL that it requests will contain the alert list ID.
+The alerts will automatically be created based on the "name" provided on the alert list

 Running the script
 --------------------